-T-Mobile execs hint at expanded Apple product lineup, reveal 700k JUMP! sign-upsAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile execs hint at expanded Apple product lineup, reveal 700k JUMP! sign-upsAlex Wagner - Editorial Director of News and Content

 T-Mobile finally shed its identity as "the one major U.S. carrier without the iPhone" earlier this year, adding the iPhone 5, iPhone 4S and even the iPhone 4 to its shelves.
 The big magenta operator isn't stopping there, though, as T-Mobile CEO John Legere hinted to AllThingsD today that his company's got more Apple-branded hardware on the way.